-- 1. Entry into the premises: - a.
-If it is unclear whether anyone is present at the premises to be searched, notice must be given in a manner likely to be heard by anyone who is present. - b.
-The first person(s) to enter the premises must be in police uniform.
-Non-uniformed personnel will wear proper CMPD search attire. - c.
-A supervisor will be on scene at the time when a search warrant for a commercial or residential structure or a buccal swab for DNA search warrant is executed. - 2.
-When entry is made, sworn employees will assist in securing the premises and its occupants, guarding exits, and providing communications support to the sworn employees conducting the search. - 3.
-After the occupants are secure, the sworn employee in charge of the search or designee must read the warrant (excluding application) and give a copy of the warrant application and affidavit to the person in charge of the premises.
-If the premises are unoccupied, a copy of the warrant must be left at the premises in a conspicuous location and the warrant does not need to be read aloud to an empty structure. - 4.
-Securing the occupants of the premises: - a.
-Prior to beginning the search, any person present can be patted down (frisk only) if the sworn employee reasonably suspects that the person is armed.
+- a.
+When entry is made, officers will assist in securing the premises and its occupants, guarding exits, and providing communication support to the officers conducting the search. - b.
+After the occupants are secure, the officer in charge of the search or their designee must read the warrant (excluding the application) and provide a copy of the warrant application and affidavit to the person in charge of the premises.
+If the premises are unoccupied, a copy of the warrant must be left at the premises in a conspicuous location, and the warrant does not need to be read aloud. - c.
+Before beginning the search, any person present may be patted down (frisk only) if the officer reasonably suspects that the person is armed. - d.
+The search team may detain persons present at a search of a private premises.
+If the search fails to produce the items named in the warrant, and those items may be concealed upon a person, then those persons present may be searched for the same type of items, which, if found, may be seized and used as evidence.
+Controlled substances are considered the same type of property if any controlled substances are listed in the warrant.
+Any other type of property found during a search of persons under such circumstances may not be used for prosecution but may be seized if it is contraband or stolen property.

-- b.
-Persons present at a search of a private premise may be detained by the search party.
-If the search fails to produce the items named in the warrant, and those items may be concealed upon a person, then those persons present may then be searched for the same type of items which, if found, may be seized and used as evidence.
-All controlled substances are considered the same type of property if any controlled substances are listed in the warrant.
-Any other type of property found during a search of persons under such circumstances may not be used for prosecution but may be seized if it is contraband or stolen property. - 5.
-Photographs of the premises will be taken before and after the search. - 6.
-The supervisor will designate the primary impounding officer, who is responsible for collecting and submitting evidence. - 7.
-Evidence discovered in different locations on the premises will be placed in separate envelopes or containers by the sworn employee responsible for collecting evidence and marked to indicate where it was found and by whom. - 8.
-Notes will be taken describing the location of evidence. - 9.
-The sworn employee who obtains the search warrant will make every reasonable effort to determine the identity of the owner or occupant of record for the premises where the search was conducted.

-F. Raid and Search Report
+- 3. Photographs of the premises must be taken both before and after the search. - 4.
+The supervisor will designate the primary impounding officer responsible for collecting and submitting evidence. - 5.
+Evidence discovered in different locations on the premises will be placed in separate envelopes or containers by the impounding officer and marked to indicate where it was found and by whom. - 6.
+Notes will be taken to describe the location of evidence. - 7.
+The officer who obtains the search warrant will make every reasonable effort to determine the identity of the owner or occupant of record for the premises where the search was conducted. - E. Raid and Search Supervisor Report (IACMS)

-At the completion of the search, the supervisor in charge will initiate a Raid and Search Supervisor Report in IACMS prior to the supervisor completing his or her shift.
+After the search, the supervisor in charge will initiate a Raid and Search Supervisor Report in IACMS before the end of their shift.

-G. Return of Search Warrant
+F. Return of Search Warrant

 A search warrant must be executed within forty-eight (48) hours of issuance.
-After service, the sworn employee responsible for drawing the search warrant will return the warrant, with a written inventory of the seized items, to the Magistrate's Office without unreasonable delay.
-The sworn employee will obtain a signed copy of the returned warrant to put in his or her court file.
-The inventory must be signed and sworn to by the sworn employee who obtained the warrant.
+After service, the officer responsible for drawing the search warrant will return the warrant and a written inventory of the seized items to the Magistrate's Office without unreasonable delay and obtain a signed copy for their court file.
+The inventory must be signed and sworn to by the officer who obtained the warrant.

-H. Receipt after Seizure of Property
+G. Receipt after Seizure of Property

-If property is seized during the course of a search, even if by consent, the sworn employee in charge will deliver a copy of the CMPD inventory, listing the property taken, to the party from whom the property was taken, or to the party in charge of the premises from which the property was taken.
-If no one is present to accept a copy of the form, the sworn employee will leave the copy in a conspicuous location in the premises or vehicle that was searched.
+If property is seized during the search, even if by consent, the officer in charge will deliver a copy of the CMPD inventory, which lists the property taken, to the party from whom the property was taken or to the party in charge of the premises from which the property was taken.
+If no one is present to accept this copy, the officer will leave it in a conspicuous location in the premises or vehicle that was searched.

-I. Impounded Coin and Currency
+H. Impounded Coin and Currency